Tyco and the Norwegian Supreme Court case of Thorbjørn Selstad Thue v The Norwegian Government (E-19/16)

 - Ensure there is an explicit clause in relevant contracts of employment stating whether travel time is counted as working time.

-- Implement efficient scheduling systems to ensure that appointments are made as close as possible to the workers home for first and last appointments where possible.
+- Implement efficient scheduling systems to ensure that appointments are made as close as possible to the worker’s home for their first and last appointments where possible.

-- Ensure records are accurately recording start and finish times.
+- Ensure records accurately record start and finish times.